 Let’s be real— there’s nothing better than saving money.
 It’s even better when you can see the benefits of what you’re paying for.
 Have you ever read your cable bill and thought, “Why on earth am I paying 200 dollars a month, and what are all these extra charges for?”

-Managed IT services break down each charge you’re paying for as well as provide you with detailed summaries of the services your business is utilizing.
+Managed IT services break down each charge you’re paying for and provide detailed summaries of the services your business utilizes.

-A managed IT services company brings in a specialist (or team of specialists) entirely focused on your issues at hand.
-Whereas a full-time employee would likely have a more general set of IT skills, only applied to a variety of situations, or less specific instances.
+A managed IT services company brings in a specialist (or team of specialists) entirely focused on your issues.
+A full-time employee would likely have a more general set of IT skills, only applied to various situations or less specific instances.

-Moreover, you may be paying your entire in-house IT staff more than what you would pay a single person to do, if you were outsourcing your IT.
-One single managed IT services technician can do all of what your entire in-house department can do.
+Moreover, you may pay your entire in-house IT staff more than a single person if you outsource your IT.
+One managed IT services technician can do everything your entire in-house department can do.

-Don’t forget about the extra expenses of having in-house IT employees such as pay and employee benefits.
+Don’t forget the extra expenses of having in-house IT employees, such as pay and employee benefits.

-This method costs less than if your company bought the equipment outright for each of their in-house IT employees.
+This method costs less than if your company bought the equipment outright for each in-house IT employee.

 3. Remote IT Monitoring Means a Safer Network

-Just like saving money, the network security of your business should be at the very top of your list when it comes to current and future business goals.
+Just like saving money, your business's network security should be at the very top of your list regarding current and future business goals.

 Just because you have an in-house IT department doesn’t necessarily mean your network is safe from outside hackers and other threats like viruses.
-This also doesn’t mean your IT department can fix your security issues if something were to happen outside of regular office hours.
+This also doesn’t mean your IT department can fix your security issues if something happens outside of regular office hours.

 Think of a managed IT services company as a partnership, where your IT systems and servers are monitored around the clock.

-Your managed IT services team receives messages and alerts as changes occur or problems arise, allowing immediate work in fixing the issues the minute it happens.
+Your managed IT services team receives messages and alerts as changes occur or problems arise, allowing immediate work to fix the issues the minute they happen.

-Many times, issues arise and can be fixed by the managed IT team prior to their customer even knowing that there was an issue.
+Often, issues arise and can be fixed by the managed IT team before their customer even knows there is an issue.
 How about that for great customer service!

 Close monitoring helps eliminate your office’s downtime you and your employees might face when any technology issue surfaces.